 4. Three bedroom modern condo at the village — Blue Mountain, Ontario, Canada

 Though Ontario has never been top of mind for many Americans as a big ski destination, Airbnb saw a 142-percent increase in demand for Blue Mountain this year.
-For $76 per night, this condo puts you right in the heart of the ski village, with three bedrooms spread over two stories and 1,700 square feet.
+This condo puts you right in the heart of the ski village, with three bedrooms spread over two stories and 1,700 square feet.
 The main living area has floor-to-ceiling windows that allow maximum light in to start your morning, and the master bedroom features an oversized bathtub to soak in after a long day on the mountain.

 5. The 36th Street Urban Yurts — Boise, Idaho

 Many are calling Boise the new Portland, and while that might not necessarily be a title the city wants, opening up stuff like urban yurts definitely makes a strong case.
 These exquisitely-designed colorful yurts have electricity, wood floors, gas stoves, and a skylight.
 Yes, the bathrooms are shared in a shop across the yard, as are hair dryers, microwaves, and other amenities you might find in a hotel.
 But for quirky yurt glamping, at $68 per night, this is the most unique property in Boise.
 And it sits on 0.36 acres of meticulously landscaped garden, perfect for relaxing at the end of the evening.